-If the source code is present, the INCLUDE files needed to compile the program may be grouped into three files emfadd.add, flukaadd.add and lowneuadd.add.
+If the source code is present, the INCLUDE files needed to compile the program are grouped into the file flukaadd.add

 A makefile and a number of auxiliary programs split these files into individual routines and INCLUDE files, which are placed in 29+1 separate directories and compiled.
 The object files are inserted in a FLUKA library libflukahp.a.
 A shell script lfluka links all routines into an executable flukahp (the name is the same for all UNIX platforms, the "hp" being due to historical reasons).